darshil0/Gemini-Omni-Suite/README.md

 ### 2. Magic Image Editor
 **Model:** `gemini-2.5-flash-image`

-*   **Functionality**: Allows users to modify existing images using natural language prompts.
+*   **Functionality**: Allows users to modify existing images using natural language prompts and download the results.
 *   **Walkthrough**:
     1. Navigate to the **Image Editor** tab.
     2. Click the "Original Source" area to **upload an image** (JPG/PNG).
     3. Type a creative prompt in the bottom bar (e.g., *"Add a futuristic neon city background"*).
     4. Click **Generate**.
     5. The AI-edited version appears in the "Generated Result" panel.
+    6. Click the **Download** button in the header of the result panel to save the edited image.
 *   **Visual Reference**:
     > ![Image Editor Screenshot](docs/screenshots/image_editor_demo.png)
     > *Description: Side-by-side comparison of the uploaded image and the AI-transformed result.*